How to get rich

 Pay attention to mortgage rates and refinance if necessary

 Most people buy houses with 15- or 30-year mortgages.
-Because the amount borrowed is typically substantial, even reducing the mortgage interest rate by 0.5% will make a big difference.
-Pay attention to the long term interest rate and consider refinancing when the rates are sufficiently low.
+Because the amount borrowed is typically substantial, even a 0.5% reduction in the mortgage interest rate will make a big difference.
+Pay attention to long-term interest rates and consider refinancing when rates are sufficiently low.
 When refinancing, consider choosing a shorter term (say 15-year instead of 30-year) because the interest rate tends to be lower.

 Optimize credit card usage